Towards L4 Mastery

 (condition1 OR condition2) AND condition3

-condition1 AND (condition2 OR condition3)
+condition1 AND (condition2 OR condition3)7.7 Systematic Debugging Approach

 When you see syntax errors, follow this checklist: